ray-project/ray/doc/source/rllib/rllib-offline.rst

         # This schema maps the offline data columns to
         # `ray.rllib.core.columns.Columns`:
         # `{Columns.OBS: 'o_t', Columns.ACTIONS: 'a_t', ...}`.
 Columns in
-        # the data set that are not mapped via this schema are sorted into
+        # the data set that aren't mapped through this schema are sorted into
         # episodes' `extra_model_outputs`.
 If no schema is passed in the default
         # schema used is `ray.rllib.offline.offline_data.SCHEMA`.
 If your data set
         # contains already the names in this schema, no `input_read_schema` is